Value Your Trade in 30 Seconds How to Store Motorcycle for Winter Storage | Important Tips | Hot Rod Harley-Davidson

 1. Change the oil and filter:

 Fresh oil and a new filter will help protect your engine during the winter months.
 Old oil can become contaminated with acids and moisture, which could lead to internal damage.
 Changing the oil and filter before storage ensures that your engine is well-lubricated and protected.
-Or else find oil change near me and reach out to the near dealership in your area.
+Or else find an oil change near me and reach out to the nearest dealership in your area.

 1. Treat the Fuel System:

 To prevent fuel-related problems during winter storage, it's crucial to treat the fuel system.
-Consider the following three steps to avoid fuel related issues.
+Consider the following three steps to avoid fuel-related issues.

 • Add a fuel stabilizer to your gas tank and run the engine for a few minutes to ensure it circulates through the system.